galbezalel/duckdb-vscode-viewer/README.md

 3. Press `F5` in VS Code to launch an Extension Development Host.

 ## Notes
-- DuckDB runs in the webview via `@duckdb/duckdb-wasm` loaded from a CDN.
-The extension does not ship the WASM binary; the user needs internet access on first run to fetch it.
+- DuckDB runs in the webview via `@duckdb/duckdb-wasm`, bundled locally in `media/duckdb` (no CDN required at runtime).
 - For large datasets, limit your queries; only the first 100 rows are shown by default when opening a file.